codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 ### Migrating to the new Codefresh runner version

-Migrating to the new Codefresh runner version is not happening automatically.
-You need to initiate the migration yourself using our [migration script](https://github.com/codefresh-io/venona/blob/release-1.0/scripts/migration.sh)
+In order to migrate your existing Codefresh runner to the new version, you need to initiate the migration using our [migration script](https://github.com/codefresh-io/venona/blob/release-1.0/scripts/migration.sh)

 > This release is only offered as a preview.
-Do not use it for production deployments yet.
+We recommend that you do not use it for production deployments yet.